siduction/sidu-manual/data/en/0714-systemd-target_en.md

 The different runlevels that are booted or switched to are described by systemd as target units.
 They have the extension ".target".

-The old sysvinit commands are still supported.
-(For this a quote from `man systemd`: "... is provided for compatibility reasons and because it is easier to type.")
+With systemd 258~rc1-1 (August 2025), support for the old sysvinit commands was removed from the running session.
+It is still possible to customize the kernel boot line with the sysvinit commands.

 | target unit | description |
 | --- | -------- |